 Dom Phillips and Bruno Pereira: Who are the men missing in the Amazon?

-Phillips, 57, has written for The Guardian, The Financial Times and others and was travelling in Brazil for work purposes with Pereira, a former government adviser, when they went missing.
+Mr Phillips, 57, has written for The Independent, The Guardian, The Financial Times and others and was travelling for work purposes with Mr Pereira, a former government adviser, when they went missing.

-The pair were last seen in the Javari region of the Amazon, near the border with Peru and Phillips’ family have suspected that they are both dead.
+The pair were last seen in the Javari region of the Amazon near the border with Peru and Mr Phillips’ family have said they suspect both are dead given that the area is notorious for dangerous criminal gangs engaged in illegal activity.

-A Brazilian journalist said the bodies of both men have been found in the rainforest but Brazilian authorities have not yet confirmed these reports.

-On Monday, items belonging to both missing men – including their clothing and Phillips’s health identification card – were found, according to the local police.
+Human remains were found in the rainforest shortly after items belonging to the missing men – including their clothing and Mr Phillips’s health identification card – were discovered on Monday.

-The two men’s disappearance is thought to be linked to illegal fishing, as Pereira was reportedly threatened by people engaged in the contraband activity before going missing.
+Police chief Eduardo Alexandre Fontes has since said that a 41-year-old suspect, identified as Amarildo da Costa de Oliveira and nicknamed “Pelado”, has admitted to shooting the men dead and led the authorities to them.

+Search teams subsequently delivered body bags to the docks of the city of Atalaia do Norte.
+Officials said they would now conduct an autopsy to identify the dead.

 Who is Dom Phillips?

-Phillips, 57, is a freelance journalist who has lived in Brazil for more than 10 years in the north-eastern city of Salvador and has reported on affairs in the country for the last 15 years.
+Mr Phillips is a freelance journalist who has lived in Brazil for more than 10 years in the north eastern city of Salvador and has reported on affairs in the country for the last 15 years.

-Phillips was in the Amazon to conduct research for a book about the environment, supported by the Alicia Patterson Foundation.
-He has previously written about deforestation and other environmental issues in Brazil.
+He was in the Amazon to conduct research for a book about the environment, supported by the Alicia Patterson Foundation.
+He has previously written about deforestation and other environmental issues affecting Brazil.

-His wife, Alessandra Sampaio, and mother-in-law have said they believe the pair to be dead a Brazilian journalist, Andre Trigueiro, said Phillips’ wife confirmed the bodies of both men have been found.

 Who is Bruno Pereira?

-He had reportedly received threats for his work in monitoring illegal activities in the region and their pairs disappearance has been linked to the illegal fishing trade.
+He had reportedly received threats for his work in monitoring illegal activities in the region and the pair’s disappearance has been linked to the illegal fishing trade.

 Register for free to continue reading